LeonardoRuzza/ing-sw-2020-Ruzza-Venir-Schips/README.md

 Note: insert the IP address instead of "IP" and the PORT's number instead of "PORT"!

 # ONLY FOR WINDOWS' USERS
-If you want to play with CLI please make sure tu use Linux or macOS because Windows' CLI doesn't support colors.
+If you want to play with CLI please make sure tu use Linux or macOS because Windows' CLI doesn't support colors.\
-So if you have Windows and you want to play with CLI please follow these steps (or if you prefer use simply a virtual machine with Unix):
+So if you have Windows and you want to play with CLI please follow these steps (or if you prefer use simply a virtual machine with Unix):\
-  1-Open "Program and Features" in the Control Center.
+- Open "Program and Features" in the Control Center.
-  2-Click on "Turn Windows features on or off".
+- Click on "Turn Windows features on or off".
-  3-Check the Windows Subsystem for Linux option.
+- Check the Windows Subsystem for Linux option.
-  4-Click the OK button.
+- Click the OK button.
-  5-Click the Restart now button.
+- Click the Restart now button.
-  6-Download "Ubuntu" from Microsoft Store and open it (or search for the Linux distribution that you want to install).
+- Download "Ubuntu" from Microsoft Store and open it (or search for the Linux distribution that you want to install).
-  7-Install Java from Ubuntu CLI.
+- Install Java from Ubuntu CLI.
-  8-Exec the command "explorer.exe ." on the Ubuntu CLI.
+- Exec the command "explorer.exe ." on the Ubuntu CLI.
-  9-Copy or move Santorini-client.jar (which you have previously created) in this directory or where you prefer in subdirectory.
+- Copy or move Santorini-client.jar (which you have previously created) in this directory or where you prefer in subdirectory.